 You can also create a website and social media accounts to help promote your CPR services.
 Be sure to include your contact information, rates, and service areas on your website.

 Creating marketing materials is a great way to promote your business.
 You can have flyers or brochures printed up with your contact information, rates, and what makes your services unique.

 Put up your material in visible locations around town and distribute business cards to small businesses.
 Advertise any mobile or online courses you offer, as well as any discounts or promotions you may be running.

 How to find clients for your CPR business

 The best way to find clients for your CPR business is to get involved in your community.
 Build relationships with local hospitals, clinics, and doctor’s offices.

 Join local chamber of commerces or business networking groups.
 This will help you meet other business owners and get your name out there.

-To start, you can also offer free CPR demonstrations or volunteer to teach CPR classes at neighborhood schools, local community centers, or senior citizen homes.
+To start, you can also offer specialized first aid techniques, free CPR demonstrations, or volunteer to teach CPR classes at neighborhood schools, local community centers, or senior citizen homes.